fldbock/weather-plant-deploy/README.md

 # Weather Plants Deployment Repo
 ## Deploy to Kubernetes using Helm

 Make sure minikube and kubectl are installed on your machine.
-Now you can start a minikube cluster where you can install your helm file.
+Go to a subfolder of *environments/* and execute:

     minikube start
     task install

-The output of your last command will give you new commands you should run to set up port forwarding and access the application.
+The output of your last command will show you how access the application.

 ## Querying The API Examples